rcossio/MDwMD/README.md

 ## Next Steps

 ### Concepts
+- **BioMThermDB 1.0**: Understand similarities and differences with this DB to provide a better solution to the community.
+Also find how was BioMThermDB built, so you can learn and leverage your methods from theirs.
-- **Use cases**: Identity use cases of the diffucion coefficient of proteins so they can be presented to the community
+- **Use cases**: Identity use cases of the diffucion coefficient of proteins so they can be presented to the community.

 ### Database